 There is a lot of information out there!
 Sometimes it is hard to tell what is true and reliable apart from what is inaccurate or just totally made up.
 Below are some resources we have found to provide great information for pitbull owners and advocates.
 And, of course, always seek the help of a professional when it comes to medical or serious behavioral issues!

 Found a Dog?

 So, you found a dog…now what do you do?
+Please do not assume a stray or “dumped” dog does not have a home.
+Dogs can be stolen, lost, rehomed…all while they have a real home that is looking for their missing pup.
 We are contacted almost daily by people who have found a lost or stray dog, either looking for advice or asking us to take the dog.
 In most areas, rescue groups are not allowed to take stray dogs into their organizations because the dog could, in reality, be an owned dog who is lost from its family.
 When a rescue group takes a dog, it should follow proper procedure by either getting the dog from animal control or having a signed surrender form if the dog has an owner.
 Below are steps you can take if you find a dog.